reproducible-research/scipy-tutorial-2014/documents/DataProcessing.md

 # Data Processing

 Now that we have data in online sharing sites, we can start processing it.
+When processing, we want to keep the following best practices in mind:

+* Avoid duplication of code: maximize re-use
+* Data, code, and documentation are coupled
+* Keep track of the full state with version identifiers
+* Make sure all analysis is tested

 ## IPython Notebook